 If you are on a budget, keep in mind that as you move further from the centre, the prices tend to get lower, even though the accommodations are still luxurious.
 It’s a great way to get better rates and find vacancies during busy travel seasons.

-A few of the best areas to stay in Bratislava for travellers include:
+The best areas to stay in Bratislava for travellers include:

 - Stare Mesto